Foundation Diet and Health

 Use in the kitchen

 There are many different types of truffles in nature.
 Some of these are edible.
-The most popular truffles for eating include the white truffle, the black truffle and the black summer truffle.
-These belong to the genus Tuber .
-The smell, taste, appearance and state of ripeness vary depending on the variety.
-The white truffle is characterized by a light earthy-nutty taste that is similar to the aroma of garlic.
-The scent is slightly honey-sweet and reminiscent of the smell of hay.
-Black truffles have an intense taste with peppery and bitter notes.
+The most popular truffles include the white truffle ( Tuber magnatum), the black truffle ( Tuber melanosporum) and the black summer truffle ( Tuber aestivum).
+These belong to the genus Tuber.
+The smell, taste, appearance and state of ripeness differ depending on the variety.
+The white truffle is characterized by a light, earthy, nutty taste that is similar to the aroma of garlic.
+The scent is slightly honey-sweet and is reminiscent of the smell of hay.
+Black truffles have an intense flavor with peppery and bitter notes.
 Its smell can be associated with strawberries and undergrowth.
-The summer truffle has a lower taste intensity and quality than other types of truffle.
+The summer truffle has a less intense flavor and quality than other types of truffle.
 It smells of mushrooms and nuts.
-In addition to the Tuber, which grows in Europe, there is the desert truffle ( Terfezia).
-It is used in particular in the deserts and semi-desert areas of the Mediterranean countries.
+In addition to the genus Tuber, which grows in Europe, there are desert truffles ( Terfezia and Tirmania).
+They are used particularly in the dry and semi-arid regions of the Mediterranean countries.
 The aroma is not as intense as that of the Tuber species.

 Truffles are not washed when preparing them, but rather the dirt is carefully brushed away.
 Small damages can be cut off with a knife.
 Then the truffle is finely sliced.